bdurand/active_record_query_counter/README.md

 ##### 1. active_record_query_counter.query_time notification

-Triggered when a query exceeds the query_time threshold.
+Triggered when a query exceeds the query_time threshold with the payload:

-Payload:

 - `:sql` - The SQL statement that was executed.
 - `:binds` - The bind parameters that were used.